 Much has been written about how to appropriately layer your skincare products.
-We’ve all learned “serums first, sunscreen last” but with so many products and potential issues to target, how do you fit it all in without layering 15 products?
+We’ve all learned “serums first, sunscreen last” but with so many items and potential issues to target, how do you fit it all in without layering 15 products?

-15 does seem like a bit much but it is not unusual for the South Koreans, the current leaders in skin care addiction, to layer ten – twelve products.
-This can be done but it is tricky.
+15 does seem like a bit much, but it’s not unusual for the South Koreans, the current leaders in skin care addiction, to layer between ten to twelve products at once.
+This can be done, but it is admittedly tricky.
 The products have to be carefully selected and some time has to pass between the layering to prevent piling.

-You can use combo creams but not all professional skin care ingredients live well together in the same container.
-Serious skincare companies know what can live together and what can’t so they create separate products when dictated by chemistry.
+You can use combo creams, but not all professional skin care ingredients live well together in the same container.
+Serious skincare companies know what can live together and what can’t, so they create separate products when dictated by chemistry.

-The first few products you layer on your skin are going to be more effectively absorbed by your skin than subsequent layering…. which means the stuff on top might not do you any good…unless you know the rules of layering and alternating.
+The first few items you layer on your skin are going to be more effectively absorbed by your skin than subsequent layering.
+This means the stuff on top might not do you any good…unless you know the rules of layering and alternating.

 *tyrosinase is the melanin-producing enzyme responsible for uneven pigmentation

 At Circcell, we do not recommend heavy exfoliating scrubs/masks to be used daily.
-These are good types of products to alternate, i.e. Gentle cleanser is standard protocol while using a more aggressive cleanser or mask two days per week.
+These are good types of items to alternate, i.e. Gentle cleanser is standard protocol while using a more aggressive cleanser or mask two days per week.
 More gentle exfoliating products like those that employ enzymes can be used more regularly.

 Vitamin C alone neutralizes free radicals and shields against UV damage.
 For those with vitamin C sensitivity, it may be best to use it only at night.
 Be careful using vitamin C and retinoids together.
 It could cause irritation.
 In this case, use vitamin C and retinoids alone on alternate evenings.

-- Targeted products include spot treatments, eye creams and lightening/brightening creams/vitamin C. Targeted products can be alternated so that you can fit more than one into your overall protocol.
+Targeted products include spot treatments, eye creams and lightening/brightening creams/vitamin C. Targeted items can be alternated so that you can fit more than one into your overall protocol.
 For example, if you’ve just come back from the Caribbean and have excess melasma, you should use a lightening/brightening type product religiously until you’ve achieved the desired results.
 From that point forward you can switch to once per day or every other day or remove it from your protocol entirely during seasons when you are not regularly exposed to direct sunlight.
 The same philosophy could be used during an acne flare up.

-- A word on lightening/brightening products that contain a tyrosinase (melanin-producing enzyme) inhibitor (we highly recommend this ingredient and have included one in our Dramatic Lightening Potion).
+A word on lightening/brightening products that contain a tyrosinase (melanin-producing enzyme) inhibitor (we highly recommend this ingredient and have included one in our Dramatic Lightening Potion).
 For best results, the active ingredient must have direct contact to the skin.
 We recommend you use it right after cleansing.

-- Sunscreen is a necessary step of any protocol…most would say the most important.
+Sunscreen is a necessary step of any protocol…most would say the most important.
 If using only chemical sunblock, to work effectively, it needs to be applied directly to the skin.
 Physical sunblock can be applied as the last step of a skincare routine.
-Circ-Cell makes a combo chemical/physical block with hyaluronic acid.
+Circcell makes a combo chemical/physical block with hyaluronic acid.
 This profoundly moisturizing product can be used as the last layer of your morning routine.
 It also has light diffusing particles that leave a beautiful finish on your skin.

 Retinoids can cause irritation if applied to wet skin.
 They are absorbed better with moisturizer and sensitive to light.
 Because of this, we recommend you use retinoids in the evening only on dry skin.
 They are best used with a moisturizer (so don’t skip your moisturizer if using a retinoid).
 The moisturizer helps the skin absorb the retinoid and protects it from irritation.

-- Oils can be used over moisturizer…but not vice versa.
+Oils can be used over moisturizer…but not vice versa.
 This is because moisturizer cannot penetrate oil but oil can penetrate moisturizer.
 Oils seal everything in, leave a lovely glow to the skin and add an aromatherapy component to your routine.
 Oils can be used anytime of day or night for a skin pick me up.
 Keep oils in your desk, handbag and nightstand to use whenever feeling dull or dry.

 We hope this tutorial has helped in de-mystifying how to layer and alternate products to get the most out of your skincare investment.
 Keep in mind that the perfect protocol is as much an art as it is a science.
 While these rules are general guidelines, ultimately this is a trial and error process and our bodies will guide us to the final, perfectly-tailored protocol.